PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 other consumers.
 Constant-vector and graph mutations use only shared core helpers.

+Pad layout ownership is centralized in `passes/pad_layout.py`.
+In addition to repairing a proven channel-last input/channel-first Pad mismatch, the module owns direct inverse-transpose Pad folding and the guarded unary-to-Pad tail rewrite that can retain one local NCHW adapter for legacy consumers.
+Padding axis rotation, dynamic metadata, quantization, fan-out slots, and output names are preserved; lowerer symbols remain compatibility wrappers.

 ## Dependency boundaries

 Default TFLite conversion and ONNX/TFLite accuracy checking must import neither